KaixuanZ/CS396/README.md

 # CS396

-This repo includes the report for class CS396 Natural Vision in Northwestern University
+This repo includes the report for class CS396 Natural and Artificial Vision in Northwestern University